Dianne Feinstein announces she won't run for Senate reelection in 2024

 Sen. Dianne Feinstein announced Tuesday that she won't run for reelection in 2024, clearing the field for a younger generation of leaders.

-Feinstein, 89, will remain in office until her term concludes at the end of next year.
+Feinstein, 89, will remain in office until her term concludes at the end of next year, she said in a statement.
 Democratic Reps.
 Katie Porter and Adam Schiff have already announced they would run for her seat before she officially announced her retirement, and House Speaker Emerita Nancy Pelosi said she would support Schiff if Feinstein retired.

-"I am announcing today I will not run for reelection in 2024 but intend to accomplish as much for California as I can through the end of next year when my term ends," Feinstein said in a statement Tuesday.
+"The time has come," Feinstein told reporters Tuesday.
+"It's not till the end of next year.
+So don't hold your breath.
+And you know, there are times for all things under the sun, and I think that will be the right time."

 Feinstein said she remains focused on preventing and combatting wildfires, addressing droughts, responding to the homelessness crisis, ensuring health care access and addressing gun violence.